Edmund Crosby Quiggin

 In 1907, Quiggin married the anthropologist Alison Hingston Quiggin, author of A Survey of Primitive Money and other works.

-In 1909 Caius College used a bequest of Charles Henry Monro to create the Monro Lectureship in Celtic for Quiggin.
+In 1909 Caius College used a bequest of Monro to create the Monro Lectureship in Celtic for Quiggin.
 This lectureship was the first of its kind and one of the forces which fed into the creation of the Department of Anglo-Saxon, Norse and Celtic.
 (The department has, since 1993, commemorated Quiggin through the Quiggin Memorial Lecture, in which series the fullest biography of Quiggin so far has been published.)

 Quiggin's next publication was his Prolegomena to the Study of the Later Irish Bards, 1200–1500.
-However, with the outbreak of the First World War, Quiggin found himself in war service from 1915 to 1919, first in Boulogne and then in the Admiralty's Intelligence Division.
-In 1919 he returned to work and study at Cambridge, but died from ill health on 4 January 1920 in Warlingham.
+He was a soldier 1915 to 1919, first in Boulogne in World War I and then in the Admiralty's Intelligence Division.
+In 1919 he returned to work and study at Cambridge.
+He died from ill health on 4 January 1920 in Warlingham.